What is Science?

-The word science, is derived from the Latin word scire, which means ‘to know’ and is how we develop our knowledge and understanding of the world around us.
-Science is everywhere; from the biology of growing the food we eat, the chemistry of how ingredients can combine, the physics of creating the heat and electricity used to cook it, in the clothes we wear and the transport we use to get to school.
+The word ‘science’ is derived from the Latin word scire, which means ‘to know’ - and is how we develop our knowledge and understanding of the world around us.
+Science is everywhere; from the biology of growing the food we eat, the chemistry of how ingredients can combine and the physics of creating the heat and electricity used to cook it.
+It is in the clothes that we wear and the transport that we use to get to school.

 In key stage 2 children will further develop their knowledge and understanding by using a variety of scientific enquiries to answer questions.
 They will plan and perform experiments and fair tests, taking measurements, recording findings in drawings, diagrams, tables and graphs, before using their results to write simple conclusions which they can present in both written and oral forms.
 They will continue to build on their knowledge from key stage 1 learning about plants, animals, rocks, light, forces, sound, electricity, properties and changes of materials, Earth and space.